OpenCPIsland/CPI-Project/README.md

     - Fixed the Disney Store banners and for sale items, they originally stopped working on: ```January 1, 2020```.
 Now they will stop working on: ```December 31, 4065```
     - Fixed the coins and collectibles that would spawn once a day (this broke when the servers went offline).
 They will now spawn once every 24 hours
     - Fixed the microphone and guitar interactables collision in Island Central.
 The collisions were swapped in the original
+	- Fixed the collider on the boss computer chair igloo furniture
+	- Fixed the boss computer chair from spawning a little bit into the ground
+	- Fixed the cushion and stool igloo furniture being labeled as a "tube" when it should be labeled as a "ManipulatableObject"

 ## System Requirements